danielkingori/phoenix/README.md

-# Phoenix - UNDP Lebanon
+# Phoenix
-This project aims to supply and automate social media analysis reports for UNDP Lebanon.
+Open source social media analysis platform.

+This repo is currently in alpha, we are working hard towards beta!

 ## Contents
  - [Getting started](/docs/getting-started.md)